Yarra Hills Secondary College – an eLearning journey

 What software will my student’s BYOD need?

 Your student’s device will need current and up to date Anti-Virus software.
-We recommend ensuring the inbuilt Windows Defender software is active and is being updated regularly.
+We recommend ensuring the inbuilt Windows Security software is active and is being updated regularly.

-Yarra Hills Secondary College utilises the Microsoft 365 application suite extensively and the Department of Education and Training (Victoria) has a licensing agreement that allows this software to be installed on devices whilst your student attends a Victorian public school.
-It is anticipated that required software documentation will be available in January 2024.
-All documentation will be available on the College website.
+Yarra Hills Secondary College utilises the Microsoft 365 application suite extensively and the Department of Education (Victoria) has a licensing agreement that allows this software to be installed on devices whilst your student attends a Victorian public school.

 Do I need to buy Microsoft Windows or Microsoft Office too?

 No for Windows and no for Microsoft Office.
 When families purchase a new Windows laptop it will be delivered with Microsoft Windows pre-installed.
 The purchase price includes a license to use Microsoft Windows.
-The retail store may attempt to sell families a licence for the Microsoft Office application suite, this is extra software that does attract a cost.
+Retail stores may attempt to sell families a licence for the Microsoft 365 application suite, this is extra software that does attract a cost.
 But as the device is intended for BYOD at a Victorian public school, the licensing is covered by our agreement with Microsoft.
 Please see previous FAQ.

 What sort of physical storage/protection is offered at school?